Who funds and owns Unistats?

 The Unistats API does not give me access to previous years’ KIS data.
 Where can I get this old data?

-My KIS widget does not display properly.
+My Unistats widget does not display properly.
 What should I do?

 Check that you have followed the 'Unistats widget user guide'.

-Often the correct data is not pulled through because course codes may have changed, so check that you are using the most recent codes with the person who submits your KIS data.
+Often the correct data is not pulled through because course codes may have changed, so check that you are using the most recent codes with the person who submits your Unistats data.

 We have many different study and fee options for each of our undergraduate courses.
-Do we need a separate widget for each course variation (for part-time, full-time, etc)?
+Do we need a separate widget for each course variation (for example, for part-time and full-time)?

 Full-time and part-time courses have separate data.
 This means that if a course is provided full-time and part-time, institutions should provide separate widgets for each.